MNaushad97/StarWarsAPI/README.md

 Have planned to build a small front-end application using ReactJS that displays a filterable list of characters from the movie franchise Star Wars.
 We will be querying data from an open API called [SWAPI (Star Wars API)](https://swapi.py4e.com/)

 ## App Overview
-The app is planned to have  a main view that will display the list of characters and a filter section, where the user can filter the characters by certain criteria.
+The app is planned to have  a main view that will display the ```list of characters``` and a ``filter section``, where the user can filter the characters by certain criteria.
 Clicking on one of the characters from the list will open a detail view of this character.
-When the user changes the filter settings in the filter section, the list of characters should instantly adapt to only show characters that match the chosen filter settings.
+When the user changes the filter settings in the filter section, the list of characters will instantly adapt to only show characters that match the chosen filter settings.

 ### Character List
-The character list is  a simple list that displays the name of the character.
-Each list entry is clickable and open the detail view for the selected character when the user clicks the list entry.
+The character list displays the name of the character.
+Each list entry is clickable and open the detail view for the selected character.

 ### Character Details
-The character details that are shown when the user selects a character from the character list shows a brief summary of the character, For instance for the character "Han Solo", the detail view should display the following information:
+When the user selects a character from the character list a brief summary of the character will be displayed.
+For instance for the character "Han Solo", the detail view should display the following information:

 > **Name:** Han Solo